HamletDuFromage/custom-caddy/README.md

 # custom-caddy

-Github workflow building my custom caddy binary for my personal use
+Github workflow building a custom caddy binary.
+Run every day and builds+publishes a new binary if caddy received a new update.

-To use as your own, populate CADDY_PLUGINS.txt as follows (replace with your plugins)
+To use as your own, populate CADDY_PLUGINS.txt as follows (replace with your plugins).

 ``` bash
 $ cat CADDY_PLUGINS.txt